+Summary:

+20 replies, in which 20 companies reply 'yes' and one company doesn't explicitly reply yes or no but seems to understand rapporteur's intention correctly.

+RAN2 studies, and provides input to TR 38.875, on how and when to identify RedCap UEs and how to control RedCap UE access in RAN.
+Before concluding the identification discussion, further progress is needed in RAN1.

 2.5 TR skeleton for TR 38.875

 The TR skeleton for TR 38.875 is provided in [2].
 This version is based on the initial version v0.0.1 endorsed in RAN1#101-e and further revised.